 The largest differences begin to be seen in this stage between girls and boys.
 The boys develop more muscle mass as well as benefit from the onset of hormones that make them stronger.
 Girls rarely display the same amount of strength as boys unless they have been training, and if the boys that they are comparing to have had minimal if any strength training.

 The maturation rate will also have an influence on the athletes performance and abilities in the weight room.
-Some may experience a decrease in strength power during their peak height velocity and then an accelerated growth afterwards.
+Some may experience a decrease in strength power during their peak height velocity or growth spurt and then an accelerated growth afterwards.
 It is important for boys especially at this stage to resist the peer pressure to increase their muscle size place of strength training unless their sport warrants it.
 Those sports might include football, and some gymnastic events.

 - use injury prevention programs

 - include compensation activities for all muscles including the abdomen

 - do not use loads over 70-80% 1RM

 As stated earlier it is still important to maintain multi lateral training.
 Circuit training is ideal for this particularly during the beginning of the off season.
 Ensure that weight increases are gradual and careful to prevent injuries and over training.

 This is where endurance training gets specific.
 The best place to start is to determine the ergogenisis of the specific sport.
 This is done by determining the percentages of energy systems that are prominent for the sport.
 For example, the ergogenisis for rowing is 83% aerobic and 17% anaerobic.
 A team sport like softball, ergogenisis is more anaerobic alactic and lactic than aerobic.

 To determine the level of endurance training required for softball, it is important to know the ergogenisis.